Laura Harmon

 Laura Harmon (born 26 November 1986) is an Irish Labour Party politician who has been a senator for the Industrial and Commercial Panel since January 2025.
 She was a member of Cork City Council for the South West area from June 2024 to January 2025.

-She is the leader of the Centre-Left Cross-Party group in Seanad Éireann with Labour colleage Nessa Cosgrove, Malcom Noonan from the Green Party and Patricia Stephenson from the Social Democrats.
+She is the leader of the Centre-Left Cross-Party group in Seanad Éireann with Labour colleague Nessa Cosgrove, Malcom Noonan from the Green Party and Patricia Stephenson from the Social Democrats.
 Senator Harmon was appointed Labour's spokesperson for Further and Higher Education, Research, Innovation and Science and for Disability.

 She is a former president of the Union of Students in Ireland (USI).
 She was the first woman to fill the role in twenty years.
 In 2018, Harmon was mobilisation team lead for the Together For Yes campaign to repeal the Eighth Amendment of the Constitution of Ireland.

 Political activism

 A graduate of University College Cork, Harmon served as vice-president for Equality and Citizenship of the Union of Students in Ireland (USI) from 2012 to 2014.
 While in this role she co-signed a letter sent to Russia's ambassador to Ireland Maxim Peshkov, titled "Re: Torture of Russian LGBTQ* teenagers".